cogment/cogment-doc/docs/reference/parameters.md

 #### `client` host

-The `client` host is used in the very specific case of an _actor_ being "client actor".
+The `client` host is used in the very specific case of an _actor_ being a "client actor".
+This endpoint (i.e. exactly "cogment://client") is a **special endpoint**.
-Only actors can use this URL.
+Only actors can use this endpoint.
-In this case, the actor with such an endpoint (i.e. `cogment://client`) will connect as a client, the Orchestrator being the server.
+In this case, the actor with such an endpoint will connect as a client, the Orchestrator being the server.
 The client will connect to the actor port of the [Orchestrator][../reference/cli/orchestrator.md].

 #### `discover` host

 The `discover` host is to indicate that a directory needs to be inquired.
-This is also called a discovery endpoint.
+An endpoint with this host (i.e. starting with "cogment://discover") is also called a **discovery endpoint**.

-The directory returns an actual endpoint where to reach the service; either a gRPC endpoint (e.g. `grpc://10.5.134.2:9000`), or for an actor, it can also be a client host URL (`cogment://client`).
+The directory returns an actual endpoint where to reach the service; either a grpc endpoint (e.g. `grpc://10.5.134.2:9000`), or for an actor, it can also be a special endpoint (e.g. `cogment://client`).
-The result cannot be another discovery endpoint.
+The result should be another discovery endpoint.

-The endpoint for the directory is provided to the Orchestrator as a command line option, and is a gRPC endpoint.
+The endpoint for the directory must be a grpc endpoint and is provided beforehand (e.g. for the [Orchestrator][../reference/cli/orchestrator.md], it is an option on start).

 With a **context discovery endpoint** there is no path in the URL, and some of the details of the service will be obtained from the context of the endpoint (i.e. where the endpoint was provided and for what).
-E.g. for an actor endpoint, the context path is "actor" and the context query adds "actor_class" and "implementation" properties.
+This type of endpoint is the simplest form of discovery endpoint and is the default when no endpoint is provided (where discovery endpoints are valid).

 E.g.: